- American Board of Surgery - Surgery

 - Rush University Rush Medical College, Surgery, IL, 2014

-- Rush University Rush Medical College, Thoracic/ Cardiovascular Surgery, IL, 2016
+- Rush University Medical Center, Thoracic/ Cardiovascular Surgery, IL, 2016

 Dr. Popoff’s fellowship training in cardiothoracic surgery and practice focus primarily on benign and malignant diseases of the chest wall, mediastinum, lungs, pleura, airway, esophagus and foregut with an emphasis on minimally invasive approaches and thoracic oncology.
 “Minimally invasive thoracic surgery, such as VATS and robotics, typically means our patient’s experience less post operative pain, earlier mobility and return to normal activity, and a shorter hospital stay without compromising the surgical results,” he said.